 And the Editor, which can also switch to a form-fill mode for less YAML-engineering, highlights errors with a detailed explanation and a suggested fix.

-Monokle has everything needed to end a cycle of hunting manifest errors.
-Download it directly from GitHub or check out our documentation.
-It’s a desktop application that works on macOS, Linux, and Windows.
+[Monokle](https://monokle.io/) has everything needed to end a cycle of hunting manifest errors.
+Download it directly from our site http://monokle.io/download) and get started immediately.